Parents in Arms: Organization goals

 Because of Ian's behavior and his views on Seattle nightlife, Crosby established Parents in Arms as a civic organization to seek new city regulations.
 Crosby set the tone of the organization as militant, ready to fight, in support of police and prosecutors, and in opposition to nightlife.
 The first goal of Parents in Arms was to close the Monastery.

 Crosby complained that in Seattle, young people who wished to leave home could find support systems outside their families to help them do so.
 He also complained that drug rehabilitation centers would only admit teenagers who consented to treatment, when he felt that parents should be able to involuntarily commit their minor children if they were engaged in substance abuse.
 Crosby wanted a teen curfew law in Seattle.
 Parents in Arms viewed teen nightclubs as corrupting to youth and sought to eliminate them.
 Crosby said that the age for clubs should be 16.

-Good activities that Parents in Arms supported included joining youth farming organizations such as 4-H or Future Farmers of America.
-Life as portrayed in the 1960s Andy Griffith Show was also good as a model.
+Activities that Parents in Arms supported instead included joining youth farming organizations such as 4-H or Future Farmers of America.
+Life as portrayed in the 1960s Andy Griffith Show was also described as a model.
 Supporters felt that rural teenagers had better lifestyles because they were cleaner and healthier, and unlike the scruffy Seattle Center youths who had wild hairstyles and wore makeup.
-While supporters recognized that rural teenagers also used illicit drugs, the parents felt that rural drug use was not as problematic as urban drug use.
+While supporters recognized that rural teenagers also used illicit drugs, the parents felt that drug use was more problematic in urban settings.